Chad Marks

 He Secured His Own Release.
 We Turned His Story Into a Book That Inspired Millions

-Chad Marks wrote his way out of prison after surviving a 17-year unjust sentence in America's most violent prisons.
+Chad Marks wrote his way out of prison after surviving an unjust 17-year sentence.

 Chad Marks